 Electrical engineers and computer engineers are creative and innovative problem solvers that harness their creativity to develop many modern technologies and devices.
 The technologies that electrical engineers and computer engineers discover and develop have improved lives immeasurably, and future technologies will improve and change them even more.
 An undergraduate degree in electrical engineering or computer engineering provides the opportunity to make a difference in these exciting areas.
-From providing reliable power to millions across the United States, to designing microscopic tracking devices to better understand and protect endangered species, electrical engineers and computer engineers make a great impact on society.
+From providing reliable power to millions across the United States, to designing microscopic tracking devices to better understand and protect endangered speciety.